N8sGit/nn_tracing/README.md

 - Add benchmarks to measure overhead (A/B testing)
 - Improve robustness and error handling
 - Simplified API for tracing **COMPLETED**
-- Contintue to refine network schema and codebase organization
+- Continue to refine network schema and codebase organization
 - Continue to add support for more exotic model configurations

 ## Developments